Picture Exchange Communication System: PECS protocol

-Reinforcer inventory: Prior to implementing the PECS protocol, it is highly recommended that the teacher, parent, or caregiver develops an inventory of items such as toys, books, and edibles that the learner enjoys.
+Reinforcer inventory: Prior to implementing the PECS protocol, the teacher, parent, or caregiver develops an inventory of items such as toys, books, and edibles that the learner enjoys.
 Preferred items are presented to the learner to determine which one(s) they want.
 This preference assessment is completed throughout the day in a variety of activities.
-Once the desired item or activity is determined, the communicative partner will entice the student with the item(s) by holding or showing the item.
+Once the desired item or activity is determined, the communicative partner will entice the student with the item.
 This way, no verbal prompting is needed.
-The chosen reinforcers should be assessed to ensure they are consistently motivating to the user.
+The chosen items (reinforcers) should be assessed to ensure they are motivating to the user.

 The PECS Protocol occurs in six phases:

-Phase 1 - how to communicate: During phase I, the focus is on teaching the student to initiate social communication by exchanging a picture of a desired item.
+Phase 1 – how to communicate: During phase I, the focus is on teaching the student to initiate social communication by exchanging a picture of a desired item.
 This exchange is taught presenting one picture, selected by the trainer based on the student's observed preferences.
-Within Phase I, two trainers are utilized.
+Within Phase 1, two trainers are utilized.
 One trainer acts as the student's communicative partner, and the other trainer acts as the physical prompter, who prompts the student after he makes an initiation towards the desired item.
-The student is taught to pick up the picture and reach towards the communicative partner with the picture, in exchange for the requested item.
+The student is taught to pick up the picture through the use of hand over hand techniques and reach towards the communicative partner with the picture, in exchange for the requested item.

-Phase 2 - distance and persistence: During phase 2, the student is taught to expand the initiated social interaction by creating motivation for the student to seek out the communicative partner even when he or she is not nearby and waiting.
+Phase 2 – distance and persistence: During phase 2, the student is taught to expand the initiated social interaction by creating motivation for the student to seek out the communicative partner even when he or she is not nearby and waiting.
 The goal of this phase is to have the student generalize his or her requests across places and people and to increase the likeliness of spontaneous communication.
-The student is taught to communicate over longer distances whether it be across a table or going to another location to find a communicative partner, and initiate spontaneous communication.
+The student is taught to communicate over longer distances, whether it be across a table or going to another location to find a communicative partner, and initiate spontaneous communication.
 Training should progress across different settings, with different communicative partners, and different types of highly motivating and preferred items to assist in the generalization of PECS usage.